danvalen1/Film-Industry-Analysis/README.md

 ### Distribution of ROI for Budget Tiers
 ![graph1](./images/budgettierboxplot.png)

 This graph shows that the median is highest for high budget films and that only a small percentage of those movies have a negative ROI and would lose money.
-They are the safest investment to get a postive ROI.
+They are the safest investment to get a positive ROI.
 Low budget films do have the highest portion of movies that will lose money, but at the same time, have the highest range of positive ROI's.
 The upper end of the box denotes the 75th percentile and that is at 200%, while the whiskers denoting the 90th percentile is significantly higher at over 600% return.
 This shows that there is potential to get a very high return on an investment in a low budget film.

 ### Median Returns on Investment for Low and High-Budget Films, Grouped by Genre